CVEProject/automation-working-group/cve_json_schema/DRAFT-JSON-file-format-v4.md

 ### REPLACED_BY

-replaced by data - a single CVE or list of CVEs (comma separated)
+replaced by data - a single CVE or list of CVEs (comma separated), format is CVE-YEAR-NNNNNNN - the CVE ID in the format listed in http://cve.mitre.org/cve/identifiers/syntaxchange.html#new

 JSON data type: string